ashish173/angular-2-styleguide/README.md

 Components are the center most important piece of Angular2 so one should really understand what components are.

+Components are the basic building blocks which build an application, these blocks have views, and class.

+So someone coming from angular1.x will agrue aren't components similar to directives they too have controllers(class here) and then a custom view, well to say that won't be wrong.

+In fact Angular2 components are more or less the directives of Angular1.x, whick makes sense as directives bring the real power of DOM manipulation.
+They are the real heroes of this war!!!

+In fact components extend from from angular2's directives,

+Here is a full comparision of Directives in Angular1.x to Components in Angular2.0.alpha

 ## Directives ##